Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Algorithms

-Instead of assigning equal weights to data instances of the same population subgroup, Li et al.~\cite{li2022achieving} assigned individual weights to instances of the training data.
+Instead of assigning equal weights to data instances of the same population subgroup, \citet{li2022achieving} assigned individual weights to instances of the training data.

-Other sampling strategies include the removal of data points (downsampling)~\cite{chakraborty2020fairway,verma2021removing,roh2021sample,salimi2019interventional,cruz2021bandit,zhang2021farf,zhenpengmaat2022,iofinova2021flea,pmlr-v162-wang22ac} or the addition of new data points (upsampling).
-Popular methods for upsamplig are oversampling for duplicating instances of the minority group~\cite{iosifidis2018dealing,zelaya2019parametrised,morano2020bias,amend2021improving} and the use of SMOTE~\cite{chawla2002smote}.
-SMOTE does not duplicate instances but generates synthetic ones in the neighborhood of the minority group~\cite{iosifidis2018dealing,yan2020fair,fairsmote,zelaya2019parametrised,salazar2021fawos,morano2020bias,chakraborty2022fair,singh2022developing,dablain2022towards}.
+Other sampling strategies include the removal of data points (downsampling)~\citep{chakraborty2020fairway,verma2021removing,roh2021sample,salimi2019interventional,cruz2021bandit,zhang2021farf,zhenpengmaat2022,iofinova2021flea,pmlr-v162-wang22ac} or the addition of new data points (upsampling).
+Popular methods for upsamplig are oversampling for duplicating instances of the minority group~\citep{iosifidis2018dealing,zelaya2019parametrised,morano2020bias,amend2021improving} and the use of SMOTE~\citep{chawla2002smote}.
+SMOTE does not duplicate instances but generates synthetic ones in the neighborhood of the minority group~\citep{iosifidis2018dealing,yan2020fair,fairsmote,zelaya2019parametrised,salazar2021fawos,morano2020bias,chakraborty2022fair,singh2022developing,dablain2022towards}.

-To sample datapoints, uniform~\cite{kamiran2012data} and preferential~\cite{kamiran2012data,kamiran2010classification,vzliobaite2011handling,hu2020fairnn,zelaya2019parametrised} strategies have been followed, where preferential sampling changes the distribution of instances close to the decision boundary.
+To sample datapoints, uniform~\citep{kamiran2012data} and preferential~\citep{kamiran2012data,kamiran2010classification,vzliobaite2011handling,hu2020fairnn,zelaya2019parametrised} strategies have been followed, where preferential sampling changes the distribution of instances close to the decision boundary.

-Xu et al.~\cite{xu2018fairgan,xu2019achievingan,xu2019fairgan} used a generative approach to generate discrimination-free data for training~\cite{abusitta2019generative,rajabi2022tabfairgan,jang2021constructing}.
-Zhang et al.~\cite{zhang2017causal} used causal networks to create a new dataset.
+\citet{xu2018fairgan,xu2019achievingan,xu2019fairgan} used a generative approach to generate discrimination-free data for training~\citep{abusitta2019generative,rajabi2022tabfairgan,jang2021constructing}. \citet{zhang2017causal} used causal networks to create a new dataset.
 The initial dataset is used to create a causal network, which is then modified to reduce discrimination.
-The debiased causal network is used to generate a new dataset.

-Sharma et al.~\cite{sharma2020data} created additional data for augmentation by duplicating existing datasets and swapping the protected attribute of each instance.
+The debiased causal network is used to generate a new dataset. \citet{sharma2020data} created additional data for augmentation by duplicating existing datasets and swapping the protected attribute of each instance.
 The newly-created data is successively added to the existing dataset.